General API¶

 channelName |

-name of the channel to publish the message to.
+Name of the channel to publish the message to.
 If the channel does not exist, Backendless automatically creates it. |

 message |

-object to publish.
+Object to publish.
 The object can be of any data type - a primitive value, String , Date , a user-defined complex type, a collection or an array of these types. |

 publishOptions |

-an instance of PublishOptions .
+An instance of PublishOptions .
 When provided may contain publisher ID (an arbitrary, application-specific string value identifying the publisher), subtopic value and/or a collection of headers.
 See the Publish with Headers section for examples. |

 deliveryOptions |

-an instance of DeliveryOptions .
+An instance of DeliveryOptions .
 When provided may specify options for message delivery such as: deliver as a push notification, delayed delivery or repeated delivery.
 See the Delayed Publish and Repeated Publish sections for examples. |

 Return value¶